Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Long-wave model

 Figure~\ref{fig:bet_0_95pi_Ca_0_005} shows the results of numerical continuation for an obtuse inclination angle, $\beta=0.95\upi$, when $\Ca=0.005$ and $\We=0$ and $3$.
-For both values of $\We$, the continuation started from a small-amplitude nearly sinusoidal wave of the half-period $L\approx L_+\equiv \upi/\kappa_+$ that is approximately $31.61$ and $27.20$ for $\We=0$ and $3$, respectively.
-Panels (a) and (b) show the dependence of the norm $\|h^*-1\|=\sqrt{\int_{-L}^L(h^*-1)^2\mathrm{d}x}$ and the speed $c^*$, respectively, on the half-domain size, $L$.
-In agreement with the Stuart--Landau analysis performed in Appendix \ref{appendix:sl_analysis}, the bifurcation at $L=L_+$, both for $\We=0$ and for $\We=3$, is supercritical.
+A Stuart-Landau analysis suggests that the bifurcation at $L=L_+=\upi/\kappa_+$, both for $\We=0$ and for $\We=3$, is supercritical, and the numerical results corroborate this.
 Both the norm and the speed converge to constants as $L$ increases.
 Also, for $\We=3$ both the norm and the speed are greater than those for $\We=0$.
-The corresponding travelling-wave profiles are shown in panel (c) on the domain $[-200,200]$.
-Both waves are single-hump solitary pulses preceded by capillary ripples of decaying amplitudes.
+Both of the travelling waves are single-hump solitary pulses preceded by capillary ripples of decaying amplitudes.
 The left tail of the pulse for $\We=0$ decays monotonically to $1$ as $L\rightarrow-\infty$.
 However, for $\We=3$, the left tail exhibits a depression just upstream of the main hump before monotonically approaching $1$.
 Also, the amplitude of the pulse is larger when the electric field is switched on, while the amplitude of the ripples is not so significantly affected by the electric field.
-The semilog plots in panel (d) show that the electric field dramatically affects the decay rate of the tails, namely the decay is exponential when $\We=0$, but for $\We=3$ it becomes much slower in the far-field.
-Further discussion on this point is given in \S~\ref{sec:lwdecay}. }
+The semilog plots show that the electric field dramatically affects the decay rate of the tails, namely the decay is exponential when $\We=0$, but for $\We=3$ it becomes much slower in the far-field.